kitschpatrol/lognow/readme.md

 Defaults to `true`.

-Alternately, set to any Console-like object to log .
+Alternately, set to any Console-like object to log, or a partial `PrettyBasicTransportConfig` object to override the default configuration.
 (If you don't define the target explicitly, `process.stdout` is used in node and `console` is used in the browser.)

 #### `logJsonToFile`